 If you’re new to the home buying process, you may not be familiar with what conveyancers do and how they can help you with the process of buying your home.

-So, we asked conveyancer Sharyn Ingram from Ingram Rothe Midson
+So, we asked conveyancer Sharyn Ingram from Ingram Rothe Midson to explain.

 Conveyancing is the term for the legal and statutory processes required to effect the transfer of ownership of real estate from one person to another.
 The preparation, execution, verification and lodgement of numerous legal documents are important elements of conveyancing.